Helpful Tips to Resolve Common Lawn Problems

 Scale insects feed on plants by piercing plant tissue and sucking sap.
 They are small and invisible.
 Usually they look like small fish scales attached to the plant which is why they can reach damaging levels before they are noticed.

-Fire blight is a destructive and highly infectious bacterial disease that attacks blossoms, leaves, shoots, branches, fruits of plants.
-It affects mainly plants in the genus Prunus such as Pears, Apples, Cherry Laurels, and some species in the Rosaceae family.
-In El Paso we see it mostly on flowering Pears, Crab Apple, Cherry Laurel, and Pyracantha.
-Management includes proper pruning, avoiding heavy nitrogen fertilization and selection of resistant plant material.
-Chemical controls is not always effective but agricultural streptomycin spraying will help when applied at flowering.
-Two successive applications seasonally are required for control.
+Fire blight is a destructive and highly infectious disease that attacks blossoms, leaves, shoots, branches, fruits and roots of plants.
+It affects mainly plants found in orchards, such as trees and shrubs, nurseries and landscaping plants.
+Management includes pruning, avoiding nitrogen fertilization and splashing water.
+Chemical controls is not always effective but fungicide spraying may help when flowering and leaf emergence coincides with wet, humid weather.

-These beetles tend to feed at night.
+Beetles tend to feed at night.
 Most will eat leaves, leaving the plant exposed and weak.
-The beetles make small rounded ‘chomp’ bits out of the leaves.
 Chemical control methods are usually needed to rid gardens of infestations.